reclaimprotocol/attestor-core/docs/claim-creation.md

 In the SDK, you can verify the claim using the `assertValidClaimSignatures` function.
 This function will verify the claim, the signature of the claim, the signature of the witness & the transcript of the claim.

 The above two functions are implemented [here](/src/utils/claims.ts).

+Note: the "signatures" can be done in any algorithm really.
+However, we use ETH signatures as the default in the SDK.

 ### Geo Location